by Jack Johnson

 The Science Behind Tallow: Why Your Skin Loves Grass Fed Beef Tallow

-While many consumers are drawn to tallow for its “natural” reputation, there’s a deeper scientific explanation behind its skin-loving properties.
+While many consumers are drawn to beef tallow for its “natural” reputation, there’s a deeper scientific explanation behind its skin-loving properties.
 From its fatty acid profile to how it mimics human sebum, tallow is more than just an old-world remedy.
 Below, we’ll dive into research findings that shed light on why grass-fed tallow might be a superior moisturizer compared to synthetic creams.

 Fatty Acid Profile of Grass Fed Beef Tallow